wazuh/wazuh-documentation/source/user-manual/capabilities/syscollector.rst

 Using Syscollector information to trigger alerts
 ------------------------------------------------

-  Since Wazuh 3.9 version, ``Syscollector`` module information can be used to trigger alerts and to show that information in the description of the alerts.
+  Since Wazuh 3.9 version, ``Syscollector`` module information can be used to trigger alerts and show that information in the alerts' description.

   To allow this configuration, in a rule declaration set the ``<decoded_as>`` field as **syscollector**.